HsinChang/CNL-tree-ranking/reading_notes.md

 The overall informativeness of a node $u$ is

 $p$ * the probability of encountering the entity $u$ in the domain + $(1-p)$ * The probability of reaching u via one of its neighbors

+random walks
+with restart (**RWR**)
 #### most informative subgraphs with MING
 the most informative subgraph of $C$ is the one that consists of all nodes SvS for which $lab(v) = +$.

+### ESPRESSO: Explaining Relationships between Entity Sets [6]
+explaining the relationship between two sets of entities in a knowledge graph

+#### ESPRESSO knowledge graph
+Enriched by
+- edge weights signifying the relatedness between entities
+- semantic types associated with the entities, derived from YAGO2 (Wikipedia categories, WordNet classes) and Freebase (types).
+(SVM)
+-  the popularity of individual entities over time, reflecting the page view counts of each entity in daily granularity in the time frame 01/01/2012 to 07/31/2014

+#### Computational model
+$S_{i}$ the resulting subgraph

+*Informativeness*
+1. Critical: The core Si is important, i. e. it describes an important event or topic.
+2. Comprehensive: The core Si is self-explanatory, i. e. gives insight into the topic without requiring further explanation.
+3. Compact: The core Si does not overload the user with information by satisfying an upper bound on the size, i. e. the number of contained vertices.
+4. Coherent: The core Si describes a single event or topic rather than a mixture of topics.
+For this purpose, the entities contained in the core should be strongly interrelated, corresponding to a subgraph with high pair-wise edge weights or high degrees within Si.

+<br>*Relevance*<br>
+1. The core is relevant to some or all query entities.
+2. Temporal relevance: The topic was important/the event happened during a user-specified time interval.

+The **density** of each $S_{i}$ is measured by the total weight of edges in $S_{i}$, and the **relatedness** to Q1 and Q2 is measured by the total score of paths that connect vertices in Si with vertices in Q1 and Q2, respectively
 # Graph Simplification
 ## works and related works already done in the group
 ### Irène's work